 Likewise, a transaction in an expense account with a D indicator will have a (+) sign in the Banner detail transaction activity because a debit increases expenditures.
 A transaction in a revenue account with a C indicator will have a (+) sign in the detail transaction activity because a credit increases revenue.

-Our staff is happy to answer any questions and help navigate the JV process.
+Our staff are happy to answer questions and help navigate the JV process.